STAT545-UBC-hw-2018-19/hw04-rasiimwe/hw04-rasiimwe.md

 **Basic syntax:** `semi_join(x, y)`

-**Join Function:**

-semi\_join(x, y):return rows from x where there are matching values in y:- Return all rows from x where there are matching values in y, keeping just columns from x.
+**Function:** return rows from x where there are matching values in y:- Return all rows from x where there are matching values in y, keeping just columns from x.
 A semi join differs from an inner join because an inner join will return one row of x for each matching row of y, where a semi join will never duplicate rows of x.
-This is a filtering join.

 #### semi\_join on presidents & parties